dwarfmaster/notification/README.md

     - `font` : the font used for the text.
 It must be the pattern for an X core font eg `-misc-fixed-*`.
 If no font is specified, the default one is used : `-*-terminal-medium-r-*-*-14-*-*-*-*-*-iso8859-*`.
-               If this font fails to load, the program will crash.
 - `//mode//` : the namespace to configure a special level.
 It must have been first declared in `global.list`.
 The values set here override the default ones setted in `global`.
   - `gc` : level-specific graphic namespace.
 It contains accepts the same entries as `global.gc`.
+If it contains an invalid valid, the program will not create the level.
   - `width` : Same as `global.width`, but for a specific level.

 ### Colors